A Quantitative Bound For Szemer\'edi's Theorem for a Complexity One Polynomial Progression over $\mathbb{Z}/N\mathbb{Z}$: Introduction

 \subsection{Polynomial Progressions}

 Beyond Szemer\'edi's theorem, one can ask a similar question about polynomial progressions, rather than linear progressions.
 For instance, if a subset of the natural numbers has positive density, then does it necessarily have to contain the progression of the form $(x, x + y, x + y^2)$?
 This was answered affirmatively by Furstenberg and Weiss \cite{FW}, whose proof followed Furstenberg's ergodic theoretic techniques.
-Later, Bergelson and Liebman \cite{BL} generalized this to essentially all polynomial ergodic averages.
-A key disadvantage to ergodic theoretic proofs is that they don't obviously give quantitative bounds, and though they can be rephrased to give quantitative bounds, those bounds are usually very poor. \\\\ In a related problem, one can ask if $\mathbb{Z}/N\mathbb{Z}$ doesn't contain a progression of the form $(x, x + y, x + y^2)$, then how large can it be?
+Later, Bergelson and Leibman \cite{BL} generalized this to essentially all polynomial ergodic averages.
+A key disadvantage of ergodic theoretic proofs is that they don't obviously give quantitative bounds, and though they can be rephrased to give quantitative bounds, those bounds are usually very poor. \\\\ In a related problem, one can ask how large a subset of $\mathbb{Z}/N\mathbb{Z}$ can be if it doesn't contain a progression of the form $(x, x + y, x + y^2)$.
 Bourgain and Chang \cite{BC} proved that if $N$ is prime, such a set can be of size at most $N^{1 -\delta}$ for some positive $\delta > 0$.
-Dong, Li, and Sawin \cite{DLS} subsequently proved that a similar result as Bourgain and Chang but with $y$ and $y^2$ replaced by two linearly independent polynomials $P_1(y)$ and $P_2(y)$ with $P_1(0) = P_2(0) = 0$.
-In a breakthrough paper in 2019, Peluse \cite{P1} showed using a \textit{degree lowering} strategy that for $P_i$ that are linearly independent such that $P_i(0) = 0$, and if a subset $S$ doesn't contain a progression of the form $(x, x + P_1(y), \dots, x + P_n(y))$, then $|S| \le N^{1 - \gamma}$ for some $\gamma > 0$ that only depends on $P_1, \dots, P_n$. \\\\ Peluse's method was later adapted by Peluse and Prendiville \cite{PP1}, \cite{PP2} and by Peluse \cite{P2} in the integer case, where they were able to give a Fourier analytic and density increment proof of the following: if $P_1, \dots, P_n$ have distinct degree and $P_1(0) = \cdots = P_n(0) = 0$, and a subset of $\{1, \dots, N\}$ doesn't contain a progression of the form $(x, x + P_1(y), \dots, x + P_n(y))$, then it has size at most $\frac{N}{\log\log(N)^c}$ for some constant $c$ depending only on the polynomials.
+Dong, Li, and Sawin \cite{DLS} subsequently proved a similar result to that of Bourgain and Chang but with $y$ and $y^2$ replaced by two linearly independent polynomials $P_1(y)$ and $P_2(y)$ with $P_1(0) = P_2(0) = 0$.
+In a breakthrough paper in 2019, Peluse \cite{P1} showed using a \textit{degree lowering} strategy that if $P_1,\dots,P_n$ are linearly independent polynomials such that $P_i(0) = 0$ for each $i$, and if a subset $S$ of $\mathbb Z/N\mathbb Z$ contains no progression of the form $(x, x + P_1(y), \dots, x + P_n(y))$, then $|S| \le N^{1 - \gamma}$ for some $\gamma > 0$ that depends on $P_1, \dots, P_n$ only. \\\\ Peluse's method was later combined with a quantitative concatenation argument, adapted by Peluse and Prendiville \cite{PP1,PP2} and by Peluse \cite{P2} in the integer case, where they were able to give a Fourier analytic and density increment proof of the following result: if $P_1, \dots, P_n$ have distinct degree and $P_1(0) = \cdots = P_n(0) = 0$, and a subset of $\{1, \dots, N\}$ contains no progression of the form $(x, x + P_1(y), \dots, x + P_n(y))$, then that subset has size at most $\frac{N}{(\log\log(N))^c}$ for some constant $c>0$ depending only on the polynomials.
 A key difference between the integer case and the $\mathbb{Z}/N\mathbb{Z}$ case is the uneven averaging between $x$ and $y$: in the integer case, one averages along $x$ from $1$ to $N$ and along $y$ from $1$ to $\min_i N^{1/\deg{P_i}}$.
-This is in essence why the integer case was only adapted towards polynomials with distinct degree rather than all linearly independent polynomials. \\\\ For the $\mathbb{Z}/N\mathbb{Z}$ case of the problem, some non-linearly independent and multi-dimensional progressions were studied by Kuca \cite{K3}, \cite{K4}, both relying on the degree lowering method.
+This is in essence why the integer case has been established just for polynomials with distinct degree rather than for all sets of linearly independent polynomials. \\\\ For the $\mathbb{Z}/N\mathbb{Z}$ case of the problem, some non-linearly independent and multi-dimensional progressions were studied by Kuca \cite{K3}, \cite{K4}, both relying on the degree lowering method.